Header image courtesy of La Rambla by Catalunya (via Facebook)

-They do a weekly special menu ($568 for four courses), but should you choose to order à la carte, get the Loire Valley White Asparagus ($199), the Pan Seared Hokkaido Scallops ($328), and the Suckling Pig “Porchetta” ($488).
+They do a four-course weekly special menu, but should you choose to order à la carte, get the duck carpaccio, the pan-seared Hokkaido scallops, and the Pyrenean suckling lamb.

 Popinjays, The Murray, 22 Cotton Tree Drive, Central | (+852) 3141 8888

-Their dishes are reimaginings of food from kitchens in regional Chinese homes—with a fancy, modern spin, of course.
-They’ve got a good range of seafood dishes from award-winning Australian chef Chase Kojima, such as the Golden Hokkaido King Scallop, Lobster Tail ($560) or perennial favourites like the Pasta Named Desire ($480), which is a dreamy king prawn, caviar, and crab roe spaghetti dish in a champagne cream sauce.
+Their dishes are reimaginings of food from kitchens in regional Chinese homes—with a fancy, modern spin.
+They’ve got a good range of seafood dishes from award-winning Australian chef Chase Kojima, such as the salt and pepper baked Boston lobster or their unique daily bento, an innovative and balanced creation.
+Ask the staff to know what the daily special is.

 Komune, Ovolo Southside, 64 Wong Chuk Hang Road, Wong Chuk Hang | (+852) 3460 8157

-While there is much less of a view from ICHU’s terrace, we still love it for their natural design, inspired by the mountainous terrain of Peru.
-Accented with sandy coloured wood furniture, the outdoor space is decked out in towering plants on the walls, truly giving the term ‘urban jungle’ a new meaning.
+While there is much less of a view from Ichu’s terrace, we still love it for its natural design, inspired by the mountainous terrain of Peru.
+Accented with sandy coloured wood furniture, the outdoor space is decked out in towering plants on the walls, truly giving the term “urban jungle” a new meaning.
 It doesn’t even feel like Hong Kong at times, but when you lift your eyes high enough, you’re then greeted with the lights of the surrounding buildings.

 Apart from scenic evenings, the terrace is also popular for sun-drenched weekend brunches.
-If dining here, don’t miss the Wagyu Tartare ($198) which is topped with caviar and an egg yolk injected with mascarpone truffle paste, or the Mentaiko Udon Carbonara ($128).
+If dining here, don’t miss the Wagyu tartare which is topped with caviar and an egg yolk injected with mascarpone truffle paste, or the mentaiko udon carbonara.